Tebako

 end

-Metanorma application benchmarking included execution of utility commands: metanorma help, metanorma version and generation of sample sites (ietf, ieee, iec, iso, iho) using
+The Metanorma benchmark included execution of utility commands (metanorma help, metanorma version) and generation of sample sites for various standards formats using:

 Model Name: Mac mini